tendrl-inc-labs/micropython-client/examples/tendrl_dht/README.md

 **The combination of MicroTetherDB's structured storage + query capabilities + Tendrl's cloud sync enables sophisticated data analysis on constrained microcontrollers that was previously only practical on full OS devices.**

-## 📄 License

-Same as parent project - see LICENSE file.

 ---

-**💡 Pro Tip**: Start with `simple_sensor_ml.py` for immediate results, then explore `ml_examples.py` to understand how MicroTetherDB enables learning patterns that would be impossible with traditional storage!
+**💡 Pro Tip**: Start with `simple_dht.py` for immediate results, then explore `statistical_examples.py` to understand how MicroTetherDB enables statistical analysis patterns that would be extremely difficult with traditional storage!